AlwynYin/agent-browser/design/tool-generation-api.md

 # Tool Generation Service API Specification

 ## Overview
-This document defines the API specification for the Tool Generation Service
+This document defines the API specification for the Tool Generation Service that integrates with the SimpleTooling framework.

 Users generate code by passing tool requirements in natural language.
 A `job` is created, which generate tools asynchronously.
 User can choose two ways to monitor the job: poll for job status in a loop or ~~receive job status updates using websocket~~ (WIP)

-Each tool will be a python file in a shared filesystem between user and client (in the simplest case, user and client runs on the same system)
+Each tool will be a python file that integrates with SimpleTooling's `@toolset.add()` decorator pattern and is automatically registered as an HTTP endpoint.
+Tools are stored in a shared filesystem and immediately available through the SimpleTooling server.

+**Note**: This specification is supplemented by the comprehensive [Tool Service Integration Design](./tool_service_design.md) which provides detailed architecture and implementation guidance.

 ## Service Endpoints